April 21st, Creativity and Innovation Day, is a time to

 * Go to a Second City performance

-* Buy a CD in a genre of music you don't listen to before, ask for advice from an expert in that genre
+* Buy a CD in a genre of music you don't listen to before, ask for advice from

 * Go dancing